Outreach & Fundraising

 Donation of Lego Parts to Cider Mill

-This season, our team donated a box of Lego parts to our local elementary school, Cider Mill.
+During the 2019-2020 season, our team donated a box of Lego parts to our local elementary school, Cider Mill.
 As the Legos had become obsolete for our team to use, we decided to donate them to the school in order to spark curiosity in STEM in younger members of our community.
 The full list of parts and the letter we sent along with them can be found below.
 In addition to providing a box of Legos, our team has been in contact with Mr. Jason Greasley, who helps organize STEM activities for the students at the school.
 With his help, we are planning on going down to the elementary school on January 25th to present our robot to 3rd, 4th, and 5th graders and get them excited about learning about STEM topics.

 Thanksgiving Scrimmage and Charity Event

-This was our first year hosting a scrimmage.
+2018 was our first year hosting a scrimmage.
 It was held on November 18th from 10-3, and we spent time with other teams working on our robots and collaborating.
 Each team presented their robot in front of all the other teams and spoke about any issues they were facing, and then everyone made suggestions.
 We also got to run a couple of practice matches.
 Admission for the teams was a donation of items which were given to social services and distributed to families in need for Thanksgiving.
 The scrimmage was productive for our team and others, as well as a way of giving back to our community!

-This year we presented to our local elementary school, Cider Mill, and a middle school in Stamford, Cloonan Middle School.
+During the 2018-2019 season, we presented to our local elementary school, Cider Mill, and a middle school in Stamford, Cloonan Middle School.
 We presented various aspects of our team to over 100 kids.
 Members of our team spoke about aspects such as build, programming, outreach, and even got to talk about important life skills that we use throughout our season.
 Furthermore, we spoke a little about the engineering world and what FTC could help us achieve in life.
 The students also got a chance to experience the robot in action and drive it alongside our drive team.
 Overall, this was an amazing experience for our team and the students.